alexwkleung/Electron-ESM-Vite/README.md

 4. Run `cli.js` to activate HMR.
 5. Renderer is **contextIsolated** and **unsanboxed** in order to execute **ESM** preload scripts.
 As the renderer is contextIsolated and unsandboxed, all preload scripts **must** have the `.mjs` extension.
 6. When `index.html`, main, preload, and renderer files detect a change, it will rebuild the production files, kill the current Electron process, and re-spawn a new Electron process. **Chokidar** is a *dependency* for the HMR implementation, so don't remove it.
-7. Updating CSS during development will be handled by Vite HMR.

 # Note